Temporal Contrastive Learning through implicit non-equilibrium memory: Performance on MNIST

+We find that, after training for 35 epochs, our classification error drops to 0, and we achieve an accuracy of 95\% on our holdout test dataset (Fig. \ref{fig:mnist_example}B).
 Our results demonstrate the feasibility of performing contrastive learning in neural networks without requiring explicit memory storage, but leave open the question of limitations on our approach.
-We consider these performance limitations in the following sections at the level of a single synapse.
+We consider performance limitations at the level of a single synapse in the following sections.